 ABOUT US

-Powerhouse Collective exists to make family and community engagement the core strategy for educational improvement by partnering with education leaders to build trust-based family and community partnerships that lead to measurable gains across evolving priorities for children and youth.
+Powerhouse Collective exists to restore family and community engagement as the core infrastructure for educational improvement and innovation to strengthen literacy outcomes and advance college, career, and life readiness for children and youth.

 Our Mission